CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 ### Commercial Licensing
 CycloneDX can also help organizations manage their commercial software licenses by providing a clear understanding of what licenses are in use and which ones require renewal or additional purchases, which may impact the operational aspects of applications or systems.
-By leveraging CycloneDX for open source and commercial license compliance, organizations can reduce the risks associated with license violations, enhance their license management practices, and ensure compliance with regulatory requirements.
+By leveraging CycloneDX for commercial license compliance, organizations can reduce the risks associated with license violations, enhance their license management practices, and align their SBOM practice with Software Asset Management (SAM) and IT Asset Management (ITAM) systems for enterprise visibility.

 The following example illustrates a commercial license for a given component.